There's nothing good about wasting food.

 Besides the fact that there are more than seven billion other people on the planet who could eat it, consider all the water needed to grow and produce that food.
 Everything we eat has a water footprint.
 The same is true for the rotten lettuce, the long-forgotten eggs and the half-eaten steak grabbed from the back of the fridge and thrown in the garbage.
 When we waste food, it's like we're dumping huge amounts of water - or more precisely, "virtual water" - into the garbage.

-The average American wastes 26,500 gallons of water per year by tossing just six common food items in the trash: lettuce, almonds, apples, tomatoes, eggs and beef.
+The average person in America wastes 26,500 gallons of water per year by tossing just six common food items in the trash: lettuce, almonds, apples, tomatoes, eggs and beef.

 But moves are being made to cut food waste.
-Recognizing all the hungry people around the world that could use the food that would otherwise be wasted, the squandered resources like water and energy and the significant greenhouse gas pollution from decaying food, a range of groups from the USDA and the EPA, the NRDC and students with The Campus Kitchens Project are tackling the issue.
+Recognizing all the hungry people around the world that could use the food that would otherwise be wasted, the squandered resources like water and energy and the significant greenhouse gas pollution from decaying food, a range of groups are tackling the issue, from the NRDC, to Feedback and ReFED as well as student groups like the Food Recovery Network.

-This is a good reminder that we as individuals have a part to play in big issues, whether through our purchases and cooking habits or through our votes and collective civic action.
+As eaters, we have a part to play in fixing our food system with how we purchase and cook food.
 When it comes to cutting food waste out of our lives, it's a no-brainer.
+Here are five easy ways to reduce the amount of food you waste right now.
 Our water resources will thank you.